ck-zhang/px/docs/guides/getting-started.md

 px is the front door for Python projects: it owns the runtime, dependencies, and environment layout so commands are deterministic.

-px currently supports Linux and macOS only; Windows is not supported yet.
-Use WSL or a Unix host for now.
+px supports Linux, macOS, and Windows.

 ## Quick start (single project)